 - No professional in-house staff to perform the assessment

 IACs train the next-generation of energy savvy engineers, more than 60 percent of which pursue energy-related careers upon graduation.
 IAC assessments are in-depth evaluations of a facility conducted by engineering faculty with upper class and graduate students from a participating university.
 After a remote survey of the plant, the team conducts a one or two-day site visit to take engineering measurements.
 The team performs a detailed process analysis to generate specific recommendations with estimates of costs, performance, and payback times.
 Within 60 days, the plant receives a confidential report detailing the analysis, findings, and recommendations.
-In two to six months, the IAC team calls the plant manager to verify what recommendations will be implemented.
+In six to nine months, the IAC team calls the plant manager to verify what recommendations have been implemented.
 Universities periodically apply to host an IAC and receive DOE funding to provide assessments.
-The IAC program [formerly the Energy Analysis and Diagnostic Center (EADC) program] has offered assessments since 1976.
+The IAC program has offered assessments since 1976.

-Each year, about 300 engineering students at IACs receive hands-on assessment training at operating industrial facilities and gain substantative experience performing evaluations of industrial processes and energy systems.
+Each year, about 500 engineering students at IACs receive hands-on assessment training at operating industrial facilities and gain substantiative experience performing evaluations of industrial processes and energy systems.
 Alumni report the training sets them apart in the job market.
-Learn more about the IAC program metrics.
-Read the case study on IAC Director Bhaskaran Gopalakrishnan that highlights how Directors serve as strong leaders who expand the reach and impact of the IACs.